Crystalichun/new-world/README.md

 # new-world
 This is a simple java project.
+Used to create a new world!